yjg30737/pyqt-frameless-window/README.md

 * Supports QWidget, QDialog, QMainWindow

 ## Note
-I have no macOS and linux so i couldn't manage to support them as well.
+I have no macOS and linux to test so i couldn't manage to support them as well.

 Maybe i can use the virtual machine or something to do it.